bakerface/combinators/README.md

 ### curry(fun, [arity])
 Transforms a function `fun` into a series of variadic functions.
-Each function invocation returns another function until `arity` arguments have been supplied, in which case, `fun` is invoke with the provided arguments.
+Each function invocation returns another function until `arity` arguments have been supplied, in which case, `fun` is invoked with the provided arguments.

 - **fun**: *Function* - The function to transform.